keatre/whiskey-db/SECURITY.md

 - Regularly **back up** your `/data` volume.
 - Uploaded images are stored on disk.
 Consider serving them through the backend with authentication if hosting outside your LAN.
 - Centralised application logs are written to the path defined by `LOG_FILE_PATH` (default `./logs/whiskey_db.log`).
 Keep that directory on trusted storage and rotate/ship it according to your retention requirements.
-- Supply `PUID`/`PGID` so dependency installs can run elevated but immediately reset ownership on generated artifacts.
+- Supply `PUID`/`PGID` so dependency installs can run elevated but immediately reset ownership on generated artifacts, and always enable `COOKIE_SECURE` in HTTPS deployments to keep auth cookies encrypted in transit.

 ---